en de

 Brian has been part of the Le Petit Chef team since day 1.
 As Vice President Marketing, he always initiates new projects to further develop and enrich the show.

-Cairo, the capital of Egypt, is home to 10 Million people.
-Located near the Nile delta, home of the Giza pyramid complex and the historic center, which was awarded as a World Heritage Site.
-Cairo is big, in many ways: Historical, population wise, but also with food choices.
-The city offers great street foods, fusion foods and many traditional restaurants.
-We list the 13 must-visit restaurants in Cairo
+Cairo, the capital of Egypt, is home to ten million people.
+Located near the Nile Delta, the city is home to the Giza pyramid complex and a historic center that has been designated a World Heritage Site.
+Cairo is vast in many ways: historically, in terms of population, and especially in its food choices.
+The city offers incredible street food, innovative fusion cuisine, and many traditional restaurants.
+We have listed the must-visit restaurants in Cairo.

 Tip #1: Abou Tarek